The only travel service introducing you to Belgrade & Serbia with care and affection!

 of the "White city"...

-The best view of Belgrade!
+The best view of Belgrade

-Belgrade is not, as some obdurate critics used to object, the moodiest of all the capital cities in the Balkans, either.
+Belgrade is not, as some obdurate critics used to object, the moodiest of all the capitals in the Balkans, either.
 Quite the contrary: Serbs generally and Belgrade residents particularly are open, friendly and direct.
 Even after having suffering under international sanctions and anti-Serb sentiments in the West, they are incredibly hospitable and warm to foreigners, and sometimes generous to the extreme.
 You must see to believe.

 Nor is Belgrade a good example of a patriarchal, old-fashioned and melancholic community.
 The past and the present are curiously interwoven here, where east and west mingle.
 Its practical tolerance has made it a cosmopolitan city.
 Belgrade has always been tolerant of foreign influences, ideas, novelties and life styles, though its citizens are homely, fond and unobtrusive.
 As for the reputed spirit of melancholy, if you succeed in feeling it at all, it is not because of Belgrade's present anxieties, only because of some old regrets.